backdrop-contrib/metatag/README.md

-- The main administrative page ("Administer >> Configuration >> Search and metadata >> Metatag" or admin/config/search/metatags) controls the site-wide defaults, bothg lobal settings, and defaults for content entity (node, term, etc), in addition to those assigned specifically for the home page.
+- The main administrative page ("Administer >> Configuration >> Search and metadata >> Metatag" or admin/config/search/metatags) controls the site-wide defaults.
+Global settings, Home page settings, and specific defaults for different kinds of content are defined here.

 - The list of configured sets of metatags may be controlled from the Settings page ("Administer >> Configuration >> Search and metadata >> Settings" or